 New York City College of Technology

 In addition to the undergraduate programs, the Department of Advertising Design and Graphic Art (in the School of Technology and Design) offers certificate programs in desktop publishing, interactive media technology and video production.
-While students can be admitted directly to the 4-year program in communication design, those who do not meet the college admission standards may first have to apply to the Associate of Applied Science program in art and advertising design and complete 24 credits of coursework.
+While students can be admitted directly to the 4-year program in communication design, those who do not meet the college admission standards may first have to apply to the Associate of Applied Science program in communication design.
 Among other career options, qualified students may be able to find positions as computer artists, digital designers or Web designers.